estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D48 - April 30, 2018
+Finally worked out the problems I was having with the collectionView and segue to a detail view.
+My app is now fully functional!  #100DaysOfCode #Swift #iOS

 ### R2D47 - April 29, 2018
 Really been struggling with Swift lately.
 Today was no exception.
 Hopefully tomorrow will be a little better.  #100DaysOfCode #Swift #iOS